- Automobile accidents / car crashes

-John and Chris work with some of the country's most renowned experts in the fields of accident reconstruction, metallurgy, biochemical and safety engineering, design and crashworthiness.
+John and Chris work with some of the country's most renowned experts in the fields of motor vehicle accident reconstruction, metallurgy, biochemical and safety engineering, design and crashworthiness.

-If you or a member of your family have suffered injuries or been killed as a result of a truck accident, car accident, motorcycle accident, ATV accident or S.U.V. accident, John or Chris would be happy to evaluate your case.
+If you or a member of your family have suffered injuries or been killed as a result of a truck accident, car accident, motorcycle crash, ATV accident or S.U.V. crash, John or Chris would be happy to evaluate your case.
 You can contact them by email, or call collect at (802) 489-5258 to request a free initial consultation and case evaluation.

 Underinsured and Uninsured Claims in Vermont

 Most motor vehicle insurance policies include coverage for injuries caused by uninsured and underinsured drivers.
 Therefore, if you, a family member or a passenger in your vehicle is injured due to the negligent operation of a driver without insurance or with inadequate insurance coverage, a potential claim against your own insurance policy or the policy of residents in your home may exist.